Blog

 Whisper

 Whisper is a free transcription and translation tool from OpenAI.
-It provides capabilities in various languages, and can be used offline.
+It can be used offline and supports various languages.

 RTX by NVIDIA

-NVIDIA’s Chat With RTX program lets you personalize a GPT large language model (LLM) connected to your own content, like docs, notes, or other data.
+NVIDIA’s Chat With RTX program lets you personalize a GPT large language model (LLM) connected to your own content, such as documents, notes, or other data.

 Text-based Search